 Lunzip is a decompressor for the lzip format written in C. Its small size makes it well suited for embedded devices or software installers that need to decompress files but don't need compression capabilities.
 Lunzip is compatible with lzip 1.4 or newer.

 The lzip file format is designed for data sharing and long-term archiving, taking into account both data integrity and decoder availability:

 A nice feature of the lzip format is that a corrupt byte is easier to repair the nearer it is from the beginning of the file.
 Therefore, with the help of lziprecover, losing an entire archive just because of a corrupt byte near the beginning is a thing of the past.

-Lunzip uses the same well-defined exit status values used by lzip and bzip2, which makes it safer than decompressors returning ambiguous warning values (like gunzip) when it is used as a back end for other programs like tar or zutils.
+Lunzip uses the same well-defined exit status values used by bzip2, which makes it safer than decompressors returning ambiguous warning values (like gunzip) when it is used as a back end for other programs like tar or zutils.

 The amount of memory required by lunzip to decompress a file is about 46 kB larger than the dictionary size used to compress that file, unless '--buffer-size' is specified.

 Decompressing a file is much like copying or moving it.
 Therefore lunzip preserves the access and modification dates, permissions, and, if you have appropriate privileges, ownership of the file just as 'cp -p' does.
 (If the user ID or the group ID can't be duplicated, the file permission bits S_ISUID and S_ISGID are cleared).

 Lunzip is able to read from some types of non-regular files if either the option '-c' or the option '-o' is specified.